proinsias/proinsias.github.io/_posts/2019/2019-09-20-How-to-create-a-healthy-society.md

 on her experience as a women in technology.
 My favorite part is about how to create a healthy society:

-> “Move fast and break things” is an abomination if your goal is to create a healthy society.
+> "Move fast and break things" is an abomination if your goal is to create a healthy society.
 > Taking shortcuts may be financially profitable in the short-term,
 > but the cost to society is too great to be justified.
 > In a healthy society,
 > we accommodate differently-abled people through accessibility standards,
-> not because it’s financially prudent but because it’s the right thing to do.
+> not because it's financially prudent but because it's the right thing to do.
 > In a healthy society,
 > we make certain that the vulnerable amongst us are not harassed into silence
 > because that is not the value behind free speech.